MBCProject/mbc-markdown/anti-behavioral-analysis/README.md

 # Anti-Behavioral Analysis
-Behaviors that prevent, obstruct, or evade behavioral analysis (sandbox, debugger, etc).
-Because the underlying methods differ, separate "detection" and "evasion" behaviors are defined for some anti-behavioral analysis areas (e.g., anti-debugger).
+Behaviors that prevent, obstruct, or evade behavioral analysis of malware--for example, analysis done using a sandbox or debugger.
+Because the underlying methods differ, separate "detection" and "evasion" behaviors are defined for some anti-behavioral analysis areas.

 * **Capture Evasion** [B0036](../anti-behavioral-analysis/evade-capture.md)
 * **Conditional Execution** [B0025](../execution/conditional-execute.md)